tryingsomestuff/Weini/README.md

 *Weini* has some little tests facilities inside : `./weini -t help` will be helpfull.
 Somes classic analysis tests (BT2630, Arasan, CCROH, BK, KM, STS, ...) and some "unitary" tests (but the code coverage is bad ...)

+A fun command to launch an analysis by hand

+`./weini -t "analysis :rn2kb1r/pp2pppp/1qP2n2/8/6b1/1Q6/PP1PPPBP/RNB1K1NR b KQkq - 1 6: 40"`

+See how the fen string is given between ":".